 Physics 11 and Math 12 or Applied Math 12 or equivalent.

 ** IMPORTANT INFORMATION - READ CAREFULLY AND READ IN FULL ** Class will not be held on the following 4 evenings - Monday, February 18th & Monday, March 11th & Wednesday, March 13th & Monday, April 22nd.
 This course has limited seat capacity and seat availability is on a first-come first-serve basis.
-Students must be formally registered in this course to be able to attend classes.
-Any student who withdraws from the course AFTER it has begun will not be permitted to re-register and re-join the class this term.
-Once the course is full there will be no over-capacity registration allowed and the Physics department does not maintain a waitlist.
-This course will be offered again in the WINTER 201910 term and is scheduled to start on Monday, June 3rd and end on Thursday, July 11th with classes held Mon-Fri 9:00am to 12:00noon.
+Students must be formally registered in the course to be able to attend classes.
+Any student who withdraws from the course AFTER it has begun will not be permitted to re-register and re-join the class this Winter 201910 term.
+Once the course is full there will be NO over-capacity registration allowed and the Physics department DOES NOT maintain a waitlist.
+This course will be offered again in the Spring/Summer 201920 term and is scheduled to start on Monday, June 3rd and end on Thursday, July 11th with classes held Mon-Fri 9:00am to 12:00noon.
 Visit the BCIT Part-Time Studies Key Registration Dates webpage for course registration information.
 PHYS 1301 is not available as an online course at BCIT.